 Dealing With Reality

 Our government acknowledged the issue, the Brexit Opportunities Minister stating that going ahead with the checks would be “an act of self-harm”.
-The same minister who two months earlier suggested there was little evidence Brexit affected trade.
+The same minister who earlier suggested there was little evidence that Brexit affected trade.

-The core concern was that increased costs would be passed onto the consumer, at a time the war in Ukraine and high energy prices are already increasing cost.
+The core concern was that increased costs would be passed onto the consumer, at a time the war in Ukraine and inflation are already increasing cost.
 A valid point, yet one which would have existed to an extent without the other factors.

 We are significantly reliant on the EU for our food, any thought that making imports more burdensome would not increase costs seems illogical.

-There will be benefits to UK supermarkets, their logistics support and their customers but not to UK farmers, or other businesses.
+There are benefits for UK supermarkets, their logistics support and their customers but not to UK farmers, or other businesses.
 They can only come if the EU voluntarily decide to reciprocate by lowering their barriers.

 Looking To The Future